 Short Notes On Amalgamation Of Companies

 If you’re reading this, you have most likely cleared the CA foundation or the first level of the Chartered Accountancy course and reached the next level: CA Intermediate.
-Advance Accounting is considered one of the most important exams in Ca Inter Level.
-That is why, CA Exam Series is providing you a few short important notes to study while keeping your mind fresh too.
+Advanced Accounting is considered one of the most important exams at the Ca Inter Level.
+That is why, CA Exam Series is providing you with a few short important notes to study while keeping your mind fresh too.
 Here are a few things to keep in mind when you are studying Amalgamation of Companies.

-Note: In Amalgamation & Absorption there is combing of two or more business & are covered by AS-14
+Note: In Amalgamation & Absorption there is a combing of two or more businesses & that are covered by AS-14

 · External Reconstruction: When a new company is formed to take over an existing company it is known as external reconstruction.

-· Here there is only one business getting converted in to new name, no combining of business, hence not an Amalgamation as per AS-14.
+· Here there is only one business getting converted into a new name, no combining of businesses, hence not an Amalgamation as per AS-14.

-Example: Z ltd reduces its capital and liability and uses this credit to writes off accumulated assets and reduce assets to its proper value.
+Example: Z Ltd reduces its capital and liability and uses this credit to write off accumulated assets and reduce assets to their proper value.
 This is an example of internal reconstruction.

-The Amalgamation is defined in the Standard as: Amalgamation means an amalgamation pursuant to the provisions of the Companies Act, 1956 or any other statute, which may be applicable to, companies.
+Amalgamation is defined in the Standard as Amalgamation means an amalgamation pursuant to the provisions of the Companies Act, 1956 or any other statute, which may be applicable to, companies.

 Types of Amalgamation: Amalgamation for accounting purposes can be classified into two categories.